ds4se/chapters/bener/ayse1.md

 The Phase 4 of the project is the current phase where we work on source code smells, and code dependencies to improve the maintenance cost.
 So far we have mined data and built models to gain insights and predict pre-release activities.
 This phase of the project aims to understand the reasons behind issues reported after the production and to propose a software analytics solution that would predict post-release defects before the release.
 In order achieve this goal we are building a software analytics framework that is fed by the source code as code dependencies and code changes; prior issues specifically post-release defects and their link to the changes; and testing processes as test cases and execution logs.

+## Our Process

-As we reported in our earlier publications successful deployments of data science and analytics in this particular project with our industry partner followed a process (Figure 1) and had the following characteristics:
+As we reported in our earlier publications successful deployments of data science and analytics in this particular project with our industry partner followed a process (Figure 1) and had the following characteristics.

+### Data collection

-Data collection: It requires identification and prioritization of data needs and available sources depending on the context.
+It requires identification and prioritization of data needs and available sources depending on the context.
 Qualitative and quantitative data collection methods are different depending on the problem.
 In some cases data acquisition requires a tool development first, followed by harmonizing, rescaling, cleaning and sharing data within the organization.